 - There will be posted, conspicuously, in the room where liquor is being served and during such service, risk management advertisements outlining safe levels of consumption, alternatives to alcohol consumption, and management of situations where a guest becomes intoxicated.
-Acceptable risk management advertisements will be approved and available through the Alcohol and Drug Education Programs Office.
+Acceptable risk management advertisements will be approved and available through the Student Wellness Resource Center.

 - Campus pubs may serve alcohol Monday through Friday, 4:00 p.m. to one half hour before closing and on Saturdays and Sundays from 12:00 noon to one half hour before closing.

-- In fraternities/sororities, sales of alcoholic beverages are not permitted except by the University’s Catering Service which holds a qualified caterers liquor license.
-In such cases, sales are permitted to members, pledges, and invited guests and such activities can only occur on approved special occasions on Friday from 5:00 p.m. to Saturday 12:00 a.m., and from Saturday 1:00 p.m. through Sunday 12:00 a.m.
+- In fraternities/sororities, sale of alcoholic beverages are not permitted except by the University’s Catering Service, which holds a qualified liquor license.
+In such cases, sales are permitted to members, and invited guests and such activities can only occur on approved special occasions on Friday from 5:00 p.m. to Saturday 12:00 a.m., and from Saturday 1:00 p.m. through Sunday 12:00 a.m.

-H. Residence Halls: Guidelines for Private Functions Where Alcoholic Beverages Are Available
+H. Residence Halls and University Buildings: Guidelines for Private Functions Where Alcoholic Beverages Are Available

 The following arrangements must be made for these functions:

 - A catered party form must be filled out with the Student Wellness Resource Center and Catering Services.
-This will indicate the individuals who are responsible for the function.
+This will indicate the individuals who are responsible for the event.
 These individuals, who must be over 21 years of age, will be designated the host/hostess.

-- State Liquor I.D.’s or State of Maine Driver’s Licenses are required and must be checked by an attendant at the door.
+- State Liquor I.D’s or State of Maine Driver’s Licenses are required and must be checked by an attendant at the door.
 Legal drinkers will receive a distinctive hand stamp or otherwise be visually recognizable (e.g. wrist band, etc.).